 DIY Lightbox for Photography

 Recently I built a quick and easy holder for photography backdrops and made a YouTube video about the project.
-Sometimes I don’t want the edge of the cabinet in the background so with one of these rolls of fabric (white or black) I make the edge disappear.
+Sometimes I don’t want the edge of the cabinet in the background of a picture.
+And with one of these rolls of fabric (white or black) I make the edge disappear.
 This way the focus is on the subject of the picture and not the background.

 If you have an unused cabinet or even a old cardboard box you can build a DIY lightbox for photography too.